increase conversions on your website

 Analyse Heatmaps to Find Problem Areas

-Visitors don’t always behave the way you expect.
-A page that seems well-designed might have elements users ignore or struggle to interact with.
+Visitors do not always behave the way you expect.
+A page that looks well-designed might have elements users ignore or struggle with.

 Heatmaps from tools like Hotjar or Crazy Egg show where users click, scroll, and drop off.
-If important CTAs go unnoticed, key information is buried, or users abandon forms at specific points, these insights reveal where improvements are needed.
-Fixing problem areas based on real user behaviour leads to a smoother experience and higher conversions.
+If important CTAs go unseen, key information is buried, or users abandon forms at a particular point, the data points straight to what needs fixing.
+Acting on real behaviour leads to a smoother experience and higher conversions.

 95